telerik/ajax-docs/controls/asyncupload/how-to/how-to-manipulate-the-uploaded-files.md

 # How to Manipulate the Uploaded Files

 If you need to perform additional actions on uploaded files before saving them (for example, if you are using [custom fields]({%slug upload/how-to/adding-information-to-uploaded-files%})), or if you want to manipulate them in memory without saving them, you can use the **RadAsyncUpload** server-side API.
-It will allow you to rename uploaded files or save them into a database, or other storage media.
+It will allow you to rename uploaded files or save them into a database or other storage media.

-In the article below you can find the API that RadAsyncUpload provides for managing files, and examples of a few common scenarios.
+In this article, you can find the API that RadAsyncUpload provides for managing files and a [few examples](#examples) that demonstrate common scenarios.

 **RadAsyncUpload** provides the **UploadedFiles**  collection that contains all valid uploaded files.

-**UploadedFiles** property is of type **Telerik.Web.UI.UploadedFileCollection**.
+The **UploadedFiles** property is of type **Telerik.Web.UI.UploadedFileCollection**.
 Each file in the collection is an instance of the **UploadedFile** class. **Table 1** lists the members of the **UploadedFile** class.

->caption Table 1: Server-side API of the uploaded files:
+>caption Table 1: UploadedFile Server-side API

 | Property or Method | Type (Return Type) | Description |
 | ------ | ------ | ------ |
 | **Properties** |||